-Key change Reason for change Increased focus on flood warning Flood risk reduction is generally considered unaffordable. and emergency response Communities need to be aware of flood risks and how to respond procedures in the case of flood events Increased investment in asset This addresses the need to take a more affordable risk-based data and asset performance flood management approach in accordance with the Flood monitoring Protection Assets Performance Assessment Tool.
-Investment in This addresses the high-risk sites in the Motueka stopbanks to restore Motueka stopbank scheme, as identified through the Motueka level of service Flood Mitigation Study.
+Key change Reason for change Increased focus on flood warning and emergency response procedures Flood risk reduction is generally considered unaffordable.
+Communities need to be aware of flood risks and how to respond in the case of flood events.
+Increased investment in asset data and asset performance monitoring This addresses the need to take a more affordable risk-based flood management approach in accordance with the Flood Protection Assets Performance Assessment Tool.
+Investment in Motueka stopbanks to restore level of service This addresses the high-risk sites in the Motueka stopbank scheme, as identified through the Motueka Flood Mitigation Study.
 Development of River Management Plans The development of river management plans will help us meet strategic long-term goals for multiple issues and values.
 It will take an integrated approach across the Council, with iwi, community and stakeholder involvement.